 Georgian Court University’s graduates—personally and collectively—contribute positive change in your world.

-Join the GCU community of scholarship, empowerment and friendships, built on the contributions of more than 1,600 undergraduates and 700 graduate students.
+Join the GCU community of scholarship, empowerment, and friendships, built on the contributions of nearly 1,600 undergraduates and more than 700 graduate students, including traditional on-campus students, transfer students, and adult learners.
 You will experience a life-affirming education in the Catholic Mercy tradition, which holds fast to the foundational values of justice, integrity, respect, compassion, and service.

 At GCU, you don’t just talk about these values—you put them to work in the classroom, in the community, and later, in your career.
 From social justice and science to health care and education, the Catholic Mercy tradition connects your passion to your chosen profession, and compels you to serve those in need.